 WB finally relented and gave Snyder a reported $70 million to complete the story he began with Man of Steel in 2013.
 He promises that this release “will be an entirely new thing.”
-It will be R-rated, four hours long, and released on HBO Max in four installments beginning March 18.
+It will be R-rated, four hours long, and released on HBO Max March 18.
 The film will also see limited distribution in select theaters.

 With this in mind, I decided I would revisit Man of Steel and 2016’s Batman v Superman: Dawn of Justice.
 I re-watched these films with an open mind and low expectations.
 I wanted to see if my original criticisms held up or were just clinging to unfair biases.

 While I’ve never been a huge fan of Snyder’s films, I admit he is a talented visual storyteller.
 His films are always beautifully shot, with jaw-dropping action scenes, and he is adept at using imagery as a metaphor.
 Some of his pictorial analogies can be ham-fisted, but the man has a style and is ambitious.
 I can appreciate that.

 There is a lot to like in Man of Steel.
 The opening scenes on Krypton are incredible.
 The emotional weight connecting Jor-El and Lara over their decision is tangible, and the introduction of Zod and his zealousness sets the stage for what’s to come.
 Russel Crowe and Michael Shannon are perfectly cast and bring gravitas to both roles.